superwiss/Guide/README.txt

 License.md - the original license of UAlbertaBot, which Steamhammer is a fork of LICENSE - license for FAP
-Steamhammer.txt - license for Steamhammer, ¿ì¸® º¿Àº SteamhammerÀ» ÂüÁ¶Çß½À´Ï´Ù.
+Steamhammer.txt - license for Steamhammer, ìš°ë¦¬ ë´‡ì€ Steamhammerì„ ì°¸ì¡°í–ˆìŠµë‹ˆë‹¤.

 ---------------

 MIT License

-Copyright (c) 2018, ¾Ë°í¸®Áò°æÁø´ëÈ¸TF (´ëÈ¸ÃâÀüÀÚ´Â º»ÀÎ ÀÌ¸§À» Ãß°¡ÇÏ¼¼¿ä)
+Copyright (c) 2018, ì•Œê³ ë¦¬ì¦˜ê²½ì§„ëŒ€íšŒTF (Team MagiBot)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),